philippabele/hexagonale-architecture/tutorial/lab6/lab6.md

 Let's have a look on the introduced domain modules _GarageOrder_ and _PartsCatalogue_.
 Both domain modules depends on the _Vehicle_ domain module.

-In context of the garage order only the license plate and the VIN is relevant.
-For the parts catalogue only the vehicle model and the domain value _has2GSupport_ is relevant.
+In context of the garage order only
+* the license plate and,
+* the mileage

+are relevant.

+For the parts catalogue only
+* the vin,
+* the vehicle model and,
+* the domain value _has2GSupport_

+are from importance.

 See the garage order form for more details: